 It is primarily an aesthetic or subculture that emerged in recent years on social media and online communities, particularly on platforms like Tumblr, Instagram, and Pinterest.

-It is often associated with the literary style of “light academia” which emphasizes nostalgia and romanticism, often set in idyllic settings such as gardens, countryside and charming small towns.
+It is often associated with the literary style of Light Academia, which emphasizes nostalgia and romanticism, often set in idyllic settings such as gardens, countryside and charming renaissance style towns.

 Light Academia Aesthetic